Bright and Dark Helices of Light: Lattices of dark helices

-\SEC{Lattices of dark helices~ }
+This difference in the scaling of the variation of the local field magnitude allows for sharper definition of dark helices compared with bright ones; this is represented graphically in the field magnitude plot of panel (c) of Fig.~\ref{Fig_1_single_helix}, in the comparison in Fig.~\ref{Fig_3_self-overlapping_double_helices}, and in the `spikiness' of the dark helices' intensity profiles in Fig.~\ref{Fig_4_GridOfSpirals}~{(b)} and~{(c)}.
+Note that the location of the bright helices in these two plots are harder to make out than those of the dark ones.
+One might be tempted to argue that a logarithmic plot `unfairly' pronounces the presence of dark helices over bright ones, but photoresists, for example, tend to have logarithmic response functions~\cite{Kim_OE11} so the use of Figs.~\ref{Fig_3_self-overlapping_double_helices}~{(b)}, and~\ref{Fig_4_GridOfSpirals}~{(b)} and~{(c)} is quite suitable when trying to gauge outcomes in a photo-lithographic application.

-It is possible to embed such helical beams into a background of roughly uniform illumination.
-This is illustrated for a superposition of three triangular lattices with three different polarization directions~(Fig.~\ref{Fig_4_GridOfSpirals} {\bf A}).
-This hexagonal lattice is tightly packed, yet shows little destructive interference through the suitable choice of the beams' polarizations.
+\section{Lattices of dark helices~}

-In our examples, this lattice is either filled with ordinary Gaussian $u_{0,0}$-beams~(Fig.~\ref{Fig_4_GridOfSpirals} {\bf B}) or with spiraling beams formed from superpositions~(Fig.~\ref{Fig_4_GridOfSpirals} {\bf C}) such as the one displayed in~Fig.~\ref{Fig_4_GridOfSpirals} {\bf D}.
-Logarithmic intensity plots show that the background intensity is quite uniform (varies less than an order of magnitude) in both cases,~{\bf B} and {\bf C}.
+It is possible to embed dark helical beams into a background of roughly uniform illumination.
+To this end a hexagonal lattice is used because it has high symmetry and can be very tightly packed.
+Ordinarily, regions of completely destructive interference of such tightly packed beams would be unavoidable.
+In order to make certain that no dark areas other than the desired dark helices are created, we partition the lattice into three triangular sub-lattices with different polarization directions, see colour-coding of~Fig.~\ref{Fig_4_GridOfSpirals}~{(a)}.
+In our examples, the hexagonal lattice is either filled with ordinary Gaussian $u_{0,0}$-beams,~Fig.~\ref{Fig_4_GridOfSpirals} {(b)}, or with single-helix beams~$\Sigma(C)$, see~Fig.~\ref{Fig_4_GridOfSpirals}~{(c)}; one of which is displayed in~Fig.~\ref{Fig_4_GridOfSpirals}~{(d)}.

-In case {\bf B}, after removal of the central lattice beam at the origin (and additional suppression of the remaining quadratic intensity terms at the origin due to spill-over from the lattice neighbours, which is done by suitable destructive interference with a very weak Gaussian beam), we thread a helical beam through the origin which has {twice the total intensity} of each of the Gaussian lattice beams~(Fig.~\ref{Fig_4_GridOfSpirals} {\bf B}).
-This construction demonstrates that a single dark helix can be embedded into a bright background.
+In case~\ref{Fig_4_GridOfSpirals}~{(b)}, the lattice beam $u_{0,0}(x,y,z)$ at the origin (black arrow) is removed, a very weak $+y$-polarized beam is superimposed to remove spill-over from the nearest neighbours and a single-helix beam~$\Sigma(x,y,z;\frac{1}{8})$ inserted at the origin.
+This construction demonstrates that a single dark helix can be embedded into a bright uniform background.
+Alternatively, the entire lattice is formed from helical beams with equal strength, see~Fig.~\ref{Fig_4_GridOfSpirals}~{(c)}; where, on account of the slightly wider lattice spacing, no spill-over compensation is applied.

-Alternatively, the entire lattice is formed from helical beams with equal strength~(Fig.~\ref{Fig_4_GridOfSpirals} {\bf C}).
-In both cases the intensity at the helix cores is suppressed by at least four orders of magnitude~(Fig.~\ref{Fig_4_GridOfSpirals} {\bf B} and {\bf C}).
+The logarithmic intensity plots~\ref{Fig_4_GridOfSpirals}~{(b)} and~{(c)} confirm that the background intensity is quite uniform (varies less than an order of magnitude) and yet allows for embedded dark spirals with excellent intensity contrast: the helix cores are at least four orders of magnitude darker than the background.

-\SEC{Applications, Conclusions and Outlook~ }
+\section{Applications, conclusions and outlook~}